vmware/terraform-provider-vra/website/docs/d/vra_zone.html.markdown

 * `folder` - The folder relative path to the datacenter where resources are deployed to. (only applicable for vSphere cloud zones)

 * `org_id` - The id of the organization this entity belongs to.

-* `placement_policy` - The id of the region for which this zone is defined

-* `region_id` - A link to the region that is associated with the storage profile.

 * `shared_resources` - The id of the organization this entity belongs to.